National Broadband Network: Technology Choice Program

 The Technology Choice Program had limited take-up as of 23 March 2017 with 221 applications received; 113 proceeded to obtaining a quote, and 30 upgrading their connection at an average cost of A$7,395.

 End-user issues

 A variety of issues have confronted NBN end users.

 Performance

-NBN end users have had difficulty identifying who is responsible for addressing performance issues.
+NBN end users have had difficulty identifying who is responsible for addressing performance issues, due to their relationship being only with their retail service provider.

 Voice over IP

-VoIP services on FTTN connections require a VDSL modem.
+VoIP services on FTTN and FTTB connections require a VDSL modem.
 Some RSPs allow customers to use their own VDSL modem, and publish the necessary settings to enable VoIP using third party modems.
 Some modems support both VDSL and ADSL.
-While older ADSL only modems cannot be used for VDSL (over an FTTN connection), they can be used for FTTP using the WAN port.
+While older ADSL only modems cannot be used for VDSL (over an FTTN connection), they can be used for FTTP using the Ethernet WAN port if the hardware offers this functionality.